prince41773/Voice-to-Voice-Gmail-Chatbot/README.md

    - Click `Create Credentials` > `OAuth Client ID`.
    - Select `Web application`, add `http://localhost:5000` as an authorized redirect URI.
    - Download `credentials.json`.
 **Move `credentials.json` into the project directory.**

+6. **Add Your Email as a Test User:**
+   - Go to Google Cloud Console: [Google Cloud Console](https://console.cloud.google.com/)
+   - Open `API & Services` → `OAuth Consent Screen`
+   - Scroll down to "Test Users"
+   - Add your email like `(okg5166@gmail.com)`.
+   - Click `Save & Continue`.
+**Now test user email is added succesfully and you can authencate and login easily with that email and use the bot...**
 ---

 ### **2️⃣ Install Dependencies**